My first matcha was horrible.

 The taste is good but not exceptional — there’s a slight bitterness that Ippodo doesn’t have, even at the same water temperature.
 But it’s consistent and accessible, which matters more than perfection when you’re building a new habit.

 I used Jade Leaf for about 6 weeks before switching to Ippodo.
-It’s what convinced me matcha was worth doing. $20 for 30g makes the experimentation lower-stakes.
+It’s what convinced me that matcha was worth doing. $20 for 30g makes the experimentation lower-stakes.

 Twinings Cold Brew Green Tea — The Fridge Default